adaorachi/lifestyle-articles/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is a Lifestyle Articles web application.
-In this project, users can sign up using their username only.
-Once a user becomes a member, such user can be able to create articles for readers to read, edit their profile, comment on an articles.
+In this project, users can sign up using their usernames only.
+Once a user becomes a member, such a user can be able to create articles for readers to read, edit their profile, comment on articles.
 That user can also vote for articles and bookmark articles for future reads.
 A reader can use the app whether he/she is a member or not but is limited to features they can access.
-Such reader can only read and comments on other articles.
-The main goal is to build a full-fledged web app in real time and also practice the main concepts of MVC, Model Associations, Session Authentications with bcrypt, and perform units & integration testing with RSpec and Capybara.
+Such a reader can only read and comments on other articles.
+The main goal is to build a full-fledged web app in real-time and also practice the main concepts of MVC, Model Associations, Session Authentications with bcrypt, and perform units & integration testing with RSpec and Capybara.

 <!-- BUILT WITH -->